MRI (Magnetic Resonance Imaging)

 Is an MRI CRA eligible?

 Yes.
-An MRI is a radiological diagnostic procedure eligible under paragraph 118.2(2)(o) of the Income Tax Act.
-It must be prescribed by a medical practitioner or dentist to qualify as an METC-eligible expense.
+An MRI qualifies as a radiological diagnostic procedure under paragraph 118.2(2)(o) of the Income Tax Act, and must be prescribed by a medical practitioner or dentist.

 Can I claim an MRI through my HSA?